helixlang/helix-lang/.github/README.md

 ### Helix: The Best of Both Worlds

-Helix draws inspiration from Rust, Python, and C++, combining the strengths of these languages while addressing their weaknesses:
+Helix draws inspirations from a variety of languages, combining the best features, to create a language that is both powerful and easy to use.
 - **Balanced Safety:** Helix features a borrow checker, but with a less strict enforcement, offering flexibility without sacrificing safety.
 - **Simpler Syntax:** Helix provides a modern, Python-like syntax, reducing verbosity while maintaining power.
 - **OOP Support:** Helix fully supports object-oriented programming, making it suitable for a wide range of applications.
+- **Zero-Cost Abstractions:** Helix also has support for zero-cost abstractions, allowing for high-level programming (including generics, interfaces, and more) without sacrificing performance.

 ---